Nnenna Freelon: Early life and education

 Freelon was born Chinyere Nnenna Pierce to Charles and Frances Pierce in Cambridge, Massachusetts, where she was raised.
 She has a brother Melvin and a sister named Debbie.
 As a young woman, she sang extensively in her community and the Union Baptist Church and at St. Paul AME.
 She recalled, "I started singing in the church, like so many others...."
 Nnenna graduated from Simmons College in Boston with a degree in health care administration.
 For a while she worked for the Durham County Hospital Corporation, Durham, North Carolina.

-She suggests that her influences included several "not famous people" and well as Nina Simone and Billy Eckstine, whose records her parents played at home.
+She suggests that her influences included several "not famous people" as well as Nina Simone and Billy Eckstine, whose records her parents played at home.
 "It's important to expose your children to a wide musical environment," she says.
 "I did something that my grandmother told me: 'Bloom where you're planted', 'don't get on a bus and go to New York or L.A., sing where you are'."